 Early Origins of the School family

 The surname School was first found in Yorkshire where the name is associated with the village of Scholes in the parish of Barwick which is about nine miles from Leeds, in the West Riding of that county.
 In 1086 this parish was held by Ilbert de Lacy, and was the site of 3 Churches and 3 mills, today there are still the remains of a bailey, a moat, and a Saxon cross.

 Early History of the School family

-Another 244 words (17 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early School History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our School research.
+Another 70 words (5 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early School History in all our PDF Extended History products and printed products wherever possible.

 School Spelling Variations